maxbridges/ObjectStorageDedicated/index.md

-# Getting started with IBM Cloud Object Storage Dedicated IBM Managed {: #getting-started}
+# Getting started with IBM Cloud Object Storage Dedicated {: #getting-started}

 {{site.data.keyword.cosdimfull}} provides unstructured cloud data storage.
 You can store and access your content, as well as interactively compose and connect to apps and services.